nugget/roon-community-dj/README.md

 node roon-community-dj.js
 ```

+Once the extension is running, go to Settings / Extensions in your Roon app.
+Select your playback Zone, choose a channel name to join, and set your
+nickname.

+![Example Configuration Screen][configscreen]

 ## Architecture and Configuration

 Each Roon Core running this extension will connect to a central DJserver which